martigatchev/COMP-2800-Team-DTC-09-UrbaCrop/README.md

 just before your closing body tag.

 ## Section 3 - API keys
+We used the Google Maps 3rd party API.

 ## Section 4 - Installation order and location